chavarera/PythonScript/Class/ClassesandObjects.md

 ### What is mean by class
 - Almost everything in Python is an object, with its properties and methods.
-- The primitive data structures available in Python, like numbers, strings, and lists are designed to represent simple things.But when you need to handle complex things we required classes.
+- The primitive data structures available in Python, like numbers, strings, and lists are designed to represent simple things.
+But when you need to handle complex things we required classes.
 - Classes are used to create new user-defined data structures that contain arbitrary information about something.

-Consider a simple example if there are 5 person and you want to save age,name,salary normally then you need to creates lots of variable for each person.you can reduce this using classes and object .
-Just normal create class with age,name,salary attribute And create a class object for every person when you calling to class.
+Consider a simple example if there are 5 people and you want to save age, name, salary normally then you need to creates lots of variable for each person.you can reduce this using classes and object.
+Just normal create a class with age, name, salary attribute And create a class object for every person when you calling to class.

-- class just provides structure—it’s a blueprint for how something should be defined.
+- a class just provides structure—it’s a blueprint for how something should be defined.
 - A class is a code template for creating objects.
 Objects have member variables and have behaviour associated with them.
-- class contains collection of attributes and methods.
+- the class contains a collection of attributes and methods.

-### How to define class in Python?
+### How to define a class in Python?
-- In Python a class is created using **class** keyword
+- In Python, a class is created using **class** keyword
 - Then you add the name of the class (starting with a capital letter.)

 Syntax: